 For more information on Naomi Klein, The Shock Doctrine, and recent publications, please visit NaomiKlein.org.

-If you are a member of a U.S. or Canadian university group and you want to bring Naomi Klein to your campus in Fall 2016 or Spring 2017, please get in touch with Naomi’s university speaking agent, The Lavin Agency.
+If you are a member of a U.S. or Canadian university group and you want to bring Naomi Klein to your campus in Fall 2017 or Spring 2018, please get in touch with Naomi’s university speaking agent, The Lavin Agency.
 And you can read her explanation of her speaking fees here.

 If you would like to inquire about This Changes Everything film screenings, please visit this page.

 For other inquiries and requests: thank you for thinking of Naomi.
 However, please note that we receive too many daily requests for Naomi to personally read or respond.
-If you have something you’d like to share with the team at This Changes Everything or for general enquiries about the project, send us an email.
+If you have something you’d like to share with the team or for general enquiries about the project, send us an email.
 If you would like to invite Naomi to speak with your non-profit or community group, please note she has very limited time for engagements, but email here for more information.